 4.4 XML IMPORTS

 While HMIS vendors are required to have the capacity to accept CSV and/or XML imports per federal regulations, a CoC has at its discretion whether or not to permit imports and may require direct data entry into the CoC designated HMIS.
 The Balance of State CoC and the Chittenden/Burlington CoC, reserve the right to review all individual agency requests for CSV and/or XML imports into Vermont’s HMIS.
 In making a request, a Partner Agency must provide the CoC with documentation their vendor can meet the HUD standards for CSV and/or XML imports and confirmation the funding source allows imports.
 Once a Partner Agency’s vendor has been approved, the CoC will evaluate importing as it relates to funding requirements and its potential impact on the data integrity of Vermont’s HMIS.
 Allowing CSV and/or XML imports could impact data integrity and increase the likelihood of duplication of client files within the system.
 The data must meet minimum data completeness requirements set forth by HUD at not greater than 10% missing data fields with in each required Universal Data Element as defined in the most recent HMIS Data Standards Manual for each upload.
-Prior to an approved import, the Partner Agency requesting the import will incur all costs associated with the import, including, but not limited to: WellSky’s cost of service and the HMIS Lead Agency’s cost of service.
+Prior to an approved import, the Partner Agency requesting the import will incur all costs associated with the import, including, but not limited to: Bitfocus’s cost of service and the HMIS Lead Agency’s cost of service.
 An estimate will be provided.
 However, the Partner Agency requesting the import will be responsible for any additional costs incurred directly related to the import process.
 All payments are non-refundable.

 4.5 HMIS DATA PROTECTION